tuf75588/reactjs-projects/dynamic-div-generator/README.md

 ## Debugging Tests

-There are various ways to setup a debugger for your Jest tests.
+There are letious ways to setup a debugger for your Jest tests.
 We cover debugging in Chrome and [Visual Studio Code](https://code.visualstudio.com/).

 >Note: debugging tests requires Node 8 or higher.